Khachanov stuns Djokovic to win his 1st Paris Masters title

 After both players held to love, Khachanov showed no nerves - even though he was in his first Masters final - and served out the match.

+"It's a breakthrough season.
+And this title, it's a good year-end I would say," Khachanov said.
+"Maybe I'm not crying, but still I'm really happy."

-Djokovic will return to No. 1 in the rankings for the first time in two years on Monday, but he will be disappointed at missing out on a 73rd career title, having withstood the best of Federer on Saturday.
+Djokovic will return to No. 1 in the rankings for the first time in two years on Monday, but the Serb will be disappointed at missing out on a 73rd career title, having withstood the best of Federer on Saturday.

 Still, the Wimbledon and U.S. Open champion has plenty to feel good about after a 22-match winning streak, and he remains favorite for the season-ending ATP Finals in London, beginning Nov.
 11.